PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

         requires: prefect-azure>=0.2.8
         container: '{{ push_code.container }}'
         folder: '{{ push_code.folder }}'
-        credentials: "{{ prefect.blocks.aws-credentials.my-credentials-block }}" # if private
+        credentials: "{{ prefect.blocks.azure-blob-storage-credentials.my-credentials-block }}" # if private
     ```

-    If you don't have the relevant credentials block on the server:
+    If the blob requires authentication to access it, you can do the following:

-    1. Install the relevant library with `pip install -U prefect-azure`
+    1. Install the [Prefect-Azure](https://prefecthq.github.io/prefect-azure/) library with `pip install -U prefect-azure`
-    1. Register the blocks in that library with `prefect block register -m prefect_azure`
+    1. If using Prefect server, register the blocks in that library with `prefect block register -m prefect_azure`

-    Create a role with permission to ensure the role has sufficient (read and write) permissions to access the blob.
+    1. Create an access key for a role in the Azure portal with sufficient (read and write) permissions to access the blob.
+A connection string under Storage Account->Access keys in the Azure portal has everything needed.

-    Create a Azure Blob Storage Credentials block via code or the Prefect UI and reference it as shown above.
-In addition to the block name, most users will need to fill in the  and  fields.
+    1. Create an Azure Blob Storage Credentials block via code or the Prefect UI.
+Enter a name for the block and paste the connection string into the *Connection String* field.

-=== "GCP"
+    1. Reference the block as shown in the push and pull steps above.

-    Choose *gcs*.
+=== "GCP GCS bucket"

-    When prompted, enter the bucket name.
+    Choose `gcs`` as the recipe and enter the bucket name when prompted.

     ```yaml
     # push section allows you to manage if and how this project is uploaded to remote locations